The Definitive Guide to Velvet Leaf Anthuriums in Cultivation

 Anthurium queremalense (sp. ined.) – a giant terrestrial species, apparently restricted to middle elevation cloud forest in the vicinity of the old Cali-Buenaventura road in Valle del Cauca Department in western Colombia.
 An outstanding species in cultivation for those with the space to show it off.
 Easy in cultivation but requires warm days, high humidity and plenty of space to look its best.
 When provided with the space and environmental conditions needed to reach mature size, this may be one of the most spectacular of all the “giant” velvet leaf anthuriums.

 Left, a young leaf of a seed-grown example of the giant Anthurium queremalense (sp. ined.) from western Colombia in my collection in the San Francisco Bay area.
 Below right, a mature leaf of an immense specimen superbly grown by Dylan Hannon at the Huntington Botanical Garden in southern California.

-Anthurium villenaorum – a low elevation, apparently epiphytic, localized north-central Peruvian endemic from the San Martin Region.
+Anthurium villenaorum – a low elevation, apparently epiphytic, localized central Peruvian endemic from the San Martin Region.
 It is surprisingly easy in cultivation and now widely grown in specialist collections in Florida and California although still fairly rare elsewhere.
-An aberrant section Pachyneurium with the involute vernation typical of that section, it can be subvelvety to velvety depending on culture with petioles sharply triangular in cross-section.
-Closely related to another Peruvian endemic and terrestrial, A. pulcachense, its leaf blades grow to ~30”/75 cm.
+An aberrant section Multinervium or Pachyneurium with the involute vernation typical of those sections, it can be subvelvety to velvety depending on culture with petioles sharply triangular in cross-section.
+Visually somewhat similar to another Peruvian endemic and terrestrial species, A. pulcachense (Sect.
+Cardiolonchium), its leaf blades grow to ~30”/75 cm.
 Plants currently in cultivation are generally recent to very fresh imports but have been occasionally available as US-source seed-grown plants on both coasts since 2017.
 It is certainly an unusual and very handsome anthurium.
 I was a bit unconvinced about the allure of this species when I saw the first imports, but once I grew out a couple I have to admit that it has grown on me.
 I have a pair of flowering-sized plants as well as a few adolescents lurking in the shadows of the benches in my personal collection.